abhi1611/Gantry-scanner/README.md

 ## Workflow Overview
 Follow these steps to execute the full pipeline:

-1. Data Preparation
+1. Data Preparation:

 Run the train_val_split_h02.py script to split the dataset into training and validation sets. python train_val_split_h02.py

-2. Model Training
+2. Model Training:
-Train the deep learning model using the train.py script. python train.py
+Train the deep learning model using the train.py script.

+python train.py

 This script will:

 Load the dataset.
 Train the model.
 Save the trained model for further use.

-3. Gantry Integration & Tissue Localization
+3. Gantry Integration & Tissue Localization:

 Once the model is trained, integrate it with the automated ultrasound gantry by running localization3.py. python localization3.py

 This script will:

 Load the trained model.
 Execute localization to determine the optimal tissue slice.
 Control the angular ultrasound gantry by integrating both the Python-based and Arduino-based implementations.

-Additional Notes
+Additional Notes:

 Ensure that the Arduino is properly connected before running localization03.py.
 The trained model should be available in the specified directory before executing the localization script.